 If My Prescription Drugs Are Covered by Medicaid , Does This Affect Me?

-One of the major changes under the law that created the Medicare Prescription Drug Benefit/Medicare Part D is that people who have both Medicare and Medicaid will receive their prescription drug coverage through Medicare, rather than their state Medicaid program.
+People who have both Medicare and Medicaid will receive their prescription drug coverage through Medicare, rather than their state Medicaid program.

 Do I Need to Sign Up for the Medicare Prescription Drug Coverage or for Extra Help?